Homemade Monkey Bread with Caramel Sauce.

 - Make the caramel sauce: The caramel sauce may be made ahead of time and heated in the microwave for 30 seconds before using.
 To make the caramel, melt the butter in a small saucepan.
 Once melted, add brown sugar and heavy cream.
 Stir constantly over medium heat until sugar is dissolved.
 Allow to bubble for 3-4 full minutes, no more.
 Set aside.

 - Make the cinnamon-sugar topping: In a shallow bowl, combine cinnamon and sugar.
 In a separate small bowl, melt the butter.
 Set aside.
 Spray a 10-12 cup bundt pan with cooking spray.
 Set aside.
 Punch the cold dough down very gently to allow the air bubbles to release.
 Pull apart pieces and roll into balls, about 1.25 inches in diameter.
 You will need 40-45 balls total, so be modest with their size.
 Dip each ball, one by one, in the melted butter and then generously roll in the cinnamon-sugar mixture to coat them well.
-You may need more cinnamon-sugar depending how heavy you coat each bowl.
+You may need more cinnamon-sugar depending how heavy you coat each ball.

 - Arrange 20 dough balls into the bundt pan.
 Sprinkle with 1/2 of the pecans.
 Top with remaining dough balls and pecans.
 See photo above in post. *If you did not use Red Star Platinum yeast, cover the pan and allow dough balls to rise again for about 45 minutes at room temperature.
 If you did use Red Star Platinum yeast, move ahead to the next step and bake right away.